-Publicly funded primary, secondary and special schools will receive £1,200 in 2019/20 for each child in Primary 1 to S3, or equivalent, who is registered for free school meals under national eligibility criteria.
+Publicly funded primary, secondary and special schools will receive £1,200 in 2020/21 and 2021/22 for each child in Primary 1 to S3, or equivalent, who is registered for free school meals under national eligibility criteria.
+The allocations are fixed across two years.
+In order to facilitate this, 2.1% of the proposed 2020-21 PEF allocation has been applied to allocations for 2021-22.